 Fill a pita with black beans, mixed greens, peppers and tomatoes.
 Top with salsa.

 Pack a lunch with plenty of raw veggies.
 Try carrots, celery sticks, peppers, broccoli, cherry tomatoes, radishes, sugar snap peas, cucumber, zucchini, and jicama.
-Cutting these veggies the night before will make your morning more relaxed.
+Cutting veggies the night before will make your morning more relaxed.